PatrickRealReal/CS61A/README.md

 # CS61A

-I plan to finish the CS61A 2020 Summer version by the end of May.
+I plan to finish the CS61A 2020 Summer version by the end of June.